texstudio-org/texstudio/utilities/manual/source/advanced.md

 \"up\"/\"down\"/\"add\"/\"remove\" buttons or with drag and drop.
 Folders can be added to sort a larger number of macros sensibly.
 To move macros into/from folders, only drag and drop works.
-The \"run script\" button directly executes a script in the editor for testing.
+The \"Exec Macro\" button directly places the text, environment, or the result from executing your script in the editor.

 ![doc17](images/doc17.png)